You check property listings, compare prices, and maybe even talk to an agent. But after a while, everything starts to feel overwhelming.

 - Overall building condition

-Step 4: Submit Booking & Documents
+Step 4: Submit Booking and Documents

-This step shows your intention to proceed and allows the process to move forward.
+When you are confident with your choice, you will need to secure the unit.
+This step shows your intention to proceed and lets the process move forward.

-| For New projects | For Subsale |
+| For new projects | For subsale |

 |---|---|

-| Pay booking fee (RM500 to RM5,000) | Sign Offer to Purchase (OTP) |
+| Pay booking fee (RM500 to RM5,000) | Sign the Offer to Purchase (OTP) |

-| Document needed: > IC copy > Payslips > Bank statements | Pay earnest deposit (2% to 3%) |
+| Documents needed: IC copy, payslips, bank statements | Pay earnest deposit (2% to 3%) |

 Step 5: Compare Bank Loan Offers

 Many buyers make the mistake of choosing the first bank that approves them.
+This can cost you a lot over time.

 Always compare at least 3 banks: